8102/QNetSoul/README.md

 git clone https://github.com/8102/QNetSoul.git
 cd QNetSoul

-# Compile (We use qmake-qt4 to force the use of Qt 4 insted of Qt 5)
+# Compile (We use qmake-qt5 to force the use of Qt 5 and not a link to another version of Qt)
-qmake-qt4 && make
+qmake-qt5 && make

 # Have fun!
 ./QNetSoul